pi-hole/docs/docs/ftldns/configfile.md

   `REGEX_DEBUGMODE=false|true`<br>
   Note that if one of them is set to `true`, the other one cannot be used to disable this setting again.<br>
   **[More details](regex/overview.md)**

+- `DEBUG_API=false|true`<br>
+  Print extra debugging information during telnet API calls.
+Currently only used to send extra information when getting all queries.

+- `DEBUG_OVERTIME=false|true`<br>
+  Print information about overTime memory operations, such as initializing or moving overTime slots.

 {!abbreviations.md!}